 If someone had showed me when I was 32 a video clip of what my life is like now at 51, I never would have believed it.
 I expected to be dead by now and back then, it was a welcome thought.
 I couldn't imagine that my life would someday be filled with fun and excitement and love and happiness.
 I lived without hope for most of my adult years, but now I look forward to my future and I'm excited to see what comes next.

 (2015 update: 56 yrs old now.
 3 years ago I got married to a wonderful man!
 Life just keeps getting better!)

 Over the past 14 years I have had the privilege of helping hundreds, maybe even thousands of people succeed with their weight goals and many if not most of them were in the same state of mind I was, without hope and too tired to try anymore.
 Some are people that had gastric bypass surgery and have regained their weight, finding that conventional dieting no longer works for them.
-My customers have had as little as 5 pounds to lose or as many as 400+.
-Please know this..if you really want to lose weight and you don't want to take months or even years to do it, then Cambridge is your answer.
+My customers have had as little as a few pounds to lose, up to hundreds.
+Please know this..if you really want to lose weight and you don't want to take months or even years to do it, then Cambridge can be your answer.
 You can safely eliminate the excess weight in the shortest time possible and regain your health and vitality in the process.
 It would be my pleasure and my honor to help you and support you along the way.